aelan1995/allan-io-blog/README.md

-Here’s an updated and more tailored `README.md` for your `allan-io-blog` project:
+Here’s your updated `README.md`, now with **Typesense search** and **TanStack Query** integration included:

 ---

 # 🧠 Allan IO Blog — AI-Powered Blog Automation

 This is a [Next.js](https://nextjs.org) blog project that automates blog post generation and publication using AI.
-It is integrated with a Django REST API backend that generates `.mdx` content daily, stores it in PostgreSQL, and pushes the files into this frontend project.
+It integrates with a Django REST API backend that generates `.mdx` content daily, stores it in PostgreSQL, and pushes the files into this frontend project.
 The frontend is deployed via Vercel.

 ## ✨ Features